slcs-jsc/jurassic/docs/manual/installation.md

 Common issues during installation include:

 - Missing or incompatible compiler versions
-- Using an MPI-enabled build without `mpicc` or an MPI runtime
+- Using an MPI-enabled build without a working `MPICC` wrapper or MPI runtime
 - Mismatches between compile-time and runtime MPI environments
-- Incorrect OpenMP settings
+- Incorrect OpenMP settings for the selected `COMPILER` preset
+- Unsupported GPU/compiler combinations such as `COMPILER=clang GPU=1`
 - Runtime linker errors caused by missing shared-library paths

 If you encounter problems, consult the build output carefully and verify